Methicillin-resistant Staphylococcus aureus: Bone and joint infections

 Cleaning the wound of dead tissue and draining abscesses is the first action to treat the MRSA infection.
 Administration of antibiotics is not standardized and is adapted on a case-by-case basis.
 Antibiotic therapy can last up to 3 months and sometimes even longer.

 Infected implants

 MRSA infection can occur in association with implants and joint replacements.
 Recommendations on treatment are based upon the length of time the implant has been in place.
 In cases of a recent placement of a surgical implant or artificial joint, the device may be retained while antibiotic therapy continues.
 If the placement of the device occurred over 3 weeks ago, the device may be removed.
 Antibiotic therapy is used in each instance, sometimes long-term.

 Central nervous system

-MRSA can infect the central nervous system and form brain abscess, subdural empyema, and spinal epidural abscess.
+MRSA can infect the central nervous system and form a brain abscess, subdural empyema, and spinal epidural abscess.
 Excision and drainage can be done along with antibiotic treatment.
 Septic thrombosis of cavernous or dural venous sinus can sometimes be a complication.